Apply CSS styles

 }

-You can apply styles based on the screen size.
-For example, the following code will only work if the screen width is larger than 1600px:
+Use media queries to apply styles based on screen size.
+For example, the code applies only to screens wider than 1600px:

 @media screen and (min-width: 1600px) {